jongminyoon/HiggsBoson/README.md

 ## List of notebooks
 Our work focuses on an SO(5)xU(1) model of Gauge-Higgs Unification.
 However, it is straightforward to generalized our codes into other models.
-1. [RGE](RGE) Compute values of relevant parameters at 2 TeV energy scale using Renormalization Group Equations.
+1. [RGE](RGE): Compute values of relevant parameters at 2 TeV energy scale using Renormalization Group Equations.
-2. [SO5](SO5) Compute the minimum of the Higgs potential.
+2. [SO5](SO5): Compute the minimum of the Higgs potential.
 Find parameter space with observed Higgs mass.
 Compute Z' masses in the allowed region.
 Both for colored top partner and uncolored top partner.
-3. [Pair production](SO5/eeff) Pair production helicity cross section deviations in SO(5) models compared to the Standard Model.
+3. [Pair production](SO5/eeff): Pair production helicity cross section deviations in SO(5) models compared to the Standard Model.